 About this Raspberry Vinaigrette Dressing

-The base of this dressing is fresh raspberries.
-Since I love the flavor of raspberries but not so much the seeds, I smash the berries through a fine mesh strainer to get all the berry goodness out but leave the crunchy seeds behind.
+The base of this dressing is, you guessed it, fresh raspberries.
+Since I love the flavor of raspberries but not so much the seeds, I smash the berries through a fine mesh strainer to get all the berry goodness out, leaving the crunchy seeds behind.

 Add Red Wine Vinegar to the mix along with extra virgin olive oil…a bit of salt and pepper…and you’re good to go.
-This is a pretty tangy dressing as it is naturally sugar free, so if you’ve got a bit of a sweet tooth or are maybe serving it to some picky eaters, you will want to taste and season accordingly.
+This is a pretty tangy dressing with no added sugar.
+If you’ve got a bit of a sweet tooth, you will want to taste it and season accordingly.
 If it’s too tangy/sour for your taste, add a bit of honey or granulated sugar to smooth it out a bit.

 How to Store This Raspberry Vinaigrette:

 Raspberry vinaigrette keeps well in a jar in the fridge, ready whenever the craving for a salad strikes.
 All you have to do is shake-shake-shake and pour.
-I just wish those ol’ salad cravings happened more often than a craving for brownies and popcorn!
-But I never ever regret eating a salad, especially topped with a fresh, homemade dressing like this one.
+If the olive oil solidifies, let the dressing sit out at room temperature for a half hour or so.

 How long does Raspberry Vinaigrette last?

-If you store this in a covered container in the fridge, it will keep for 3-4 days.
+If you store the dressing in a covered container in the fridge, it will keep for 3-4 days.

 PS: Pompeian vinegars are naturally gluten-free and non-allergenic.
 Safe for my little man — hooray!

 Tip: Like a creamy dressing?
 Try whisking in a couple tablespoons of plain Greek yogurt or mayonnaise!